pingcap/blog/chaos-mesh-action-integrate-chaos-engineering-into-your-ci.md

 * Set the workflow name and trigger rules.

-    This job names the workflow "Chaos.”
+    This job names the workflow "Chaos".
 When the code is pushed to the master branch or a pull request is submitted to the master branch, this workflow is triggered.

     ```yaml
     name: Chaos